 3. The NWDAF derives the required analytics with the collected data described in clause 6.22.2.

-4. The NWDAF invokes Nnwdaf_AnalyticsSubscription_Notify or Nnwdaf_AnalyticsInfo_Request response or response to the consumer NF/SCP for the Output data analytics as depicted in clause 6.22.3.
+4. The NWDAF invokes Nnwdaf_AnalyticsSubscription_Notify or Nnwdaf_AnalyticsInfo_Request response to the consumer NF/SCP with the output analytics as depicted in Table 6.22.3-1 and/or Table 6.22.3-2 of clause 6.22.3.

-5. The consumer upon receiving the detection and/or prediction and/or mitigation may execute based on the example mechanisms as depicted in clause 6.22.3.
+5. Upon receiving the notification of signalling storm analytics, the consumer may execute mitigation actions based on the example mechanisms as depicted in Table 6.22.3-3 of clause 6.22.3.